SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 The track maps are recorded using a 20 Hz resolution, which is comparable to the resolution of high end GPS-based track mapping devices.
 Therefore the resolution of the generated maps is very good.
 But since the maps are created, while you are driving on a track, it may be possible that the generated map is not perfect, because you had an offtrack or even an accident.
 If you face such a situation, simply delete the track in question using the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database) tool and the track map will be regenerated during your next visit on this track.

 Track maps are used by the "Race Center" which provide a [live view](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#data-analysis) of the current race situation.
 And using the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database), you can associate actions with specific locations on the track map.
-This actions can change settings in he current simulator by issueing keyboard commands or they can even lauch a Windows script or application, when you arrive at this location.
+This actions can change settings in the current simulator by issuing keyboard commands or they can even lauch a Windows script or application, when you arrive at this location.
 See the section below for a detailed discussion of track automation.

 ### Special notes about track mapping in *iRacing*